siduction/sidu-manual/data/en/0706-sys-admin-apt-localmirr_en.md

 # apt install apt-cacher
 [...]
-The following NEW packages will be installed: apt-cacher ed libberkeleydb-perl libcompress-raw-bzip2-perl libcompress-raw-lzma-perl libcompress-raw-zlib-perl libfilesys-df-perl libio-compress-zma-perl libio-compress-perl libio-interactive-perl libio-interface-perl libipc-shareable-perl libnetaddr-ip-perl libsocket6-perl libsys-syscall-perl libww-curl-perl
+The following NEW packages will be installed: apt-cacher ed libberkeleydb-perl libcompress-raw-bzip2-perl libcompress-raw-lzma-perl libcompress-raw-zlib-perl libfilesys-df-perl libio-compress-lzma-perl libio-compress-perl libio-interactive-perl libio-interface-perl libipc-shareable-perl libnetaddr-ip-perl libsocket6-perl libsys-syscall-perl libww-curl-perl
 0 updated, 16 reinstalled, 0 to remove and 0 not updated.
 992 kB of archives need to be downloaded.